one-net/onenet.-client-Bushi/README.md

 | 3. | Bug Fixing/Balancing | Any data collected during play testing and stress testing should provide enough information to let the game developers know what needs to be fixed or balanced.  |
 | 4. | Launch Alpha! |  |

+An optional $25k USD milestone disbursment was mentioned by Guy to reward performance metrics for post alpha launch.
+This can vary, but some metrics could be:
+* How many users we have in the first month of playability
+* Volume of trades on the client
+* New user oboarding metrics
+* etc...

 Throughout these milestones, continuous marketing plans will be executed on a rolling basis.
 With the help of BizDev, secretnodes, and other partners, we will be able to spread awareness and cultivate a supportive community previou to the launch of alpha.